5minds/typescript-guidelines/tslint-eslint-config-5minds/README.md

-# TSLint + ESLint config for 5Minds projects
+# TSLint + ESLint rule set recommendation by 5Minds

 - install with `npm install --save-dev tslint-eslint-config-5minds`
 - create a tslint.json in your project with the following content: